wdevore/Ranger-Go-IGE/Notes.md

 * https://github.com/golang/go/wiki/Mobile

 ## Scenes and transitions
-Scenes are stack based.
-Scene are stored in a pool.
-Any scene that elects not to be placed back in the pool is destroyed.

-The Boot scene is special.
-It is the only scene that appears immediately without transitioning onto the stage.
-As the boot scene runs a status is sent back to the node manager (NM) indicating if it is still busy.
-When the NM receives a "done" signal from the boot scene it immediately pops the stack for the next outgoing scene.

-At this point there are two scenes to run: the outgoing just popped and the incoming scene on the stack top.

-The incoming scene can't begin entering the stage until the outgoing scene has completed its task.
-Once complete it sends signal to node manager.

-The outgoing scene can either remain on stage until the incoming scene has completed its transition or it can transition off in sync with the incoming scene.
-At this point the outgoing scene either vanishes or is pooled.
-For example, boot scene and splash scene both vanish.

-If there is no incoming scene then when the outgoing scene exits the game exits.

-#### **Scenes**
 Each scene waits to enter the stage.
 The NM monitors the current scene on stage and notifies the waiting scene.

 Scenes waiting to enter the stage are queued on a stack.
 Once the last scene has pulled from the stack and finishes the game is *over*.